thihan200/thihan200/README.md

 ### Hi there I am Thihan Gamage 👋

+- 📚 I am an undergraduate student at University of Colombo which is following BICT degree.
-- 🔭 I’m currently studying at Institute of Java and Software Engineering(IJSE).
+- 🔭 I was studied at Institute of Java and Software Engineering(IJSE).
 - 🌱 I’m currently learning Angular and Spring Frameworks.
 - 👯 I’m looking to collaborate on JAVA and Web Projects.
 - 💬 Ask me about JAVA and Internet Technologies.